canright/server/accts/canright/stage/resume.md

 Built (and use) an administration framework to maintain data on a MS Sql Server database.
 I built this application with core tools (html5, css3, jQuery, javascript) and Slick Grid on the client side and MS IIS, ASP, Sql Server on the server side.

-anglular 1: I am familiar (but not fresh).
-My deepest dive was to prototype a collaborative document manager.
+angular: familiar (but not fresh).
+My deepest dive was to prototype a collaborative document manager with angular 1.

-react: I am re-factoring my library of client side javascript tools (slide-show, scroll, navigation grid, ...) to use react.
+react: re-factoring client side javascript tools (slide-show, scroll, navigation grid, ...) to use react.

-I am familiar with most, but expert with none of the popular frameworks (other than vanillaJS: jQuery with HTML5 and CSS3).
-I am comfortable focusing on any of those frameworks.

-My experience is with the core tools - arguably the best foundation for leveraging any of the frameworks.
+I am expert with vanillaJS (HTML5, CSS3, jQuery, javascript, DOM) and familiar with most, but expert with none of the popular frameworks.
+My experience is with the core tools - the best foundation for any framework.

-## Connected Devices / IOT
+### Connected Devices / IOT

 - Event driven applications, 'real-time' asynch systems
 - Digital IO, RS232, Device interfaces, Data collection
 - Production controllers, terminal and printer interfaces
 - Digital I/O on Raspberry Pi with Node

-## Application Domains
+### Application Domains

 - Custom web database business applications
 - Intranets, Extranets, Content management systems